 In December 2017, the Basel Committee released the Basel IV framework with the objective of reducing excessive variability of risk-weighted assets.
 The Basel Committee has enhanced the requirements for robustness and risk sensitivity of the standardised approaches for credit risk and operational risk and has constrained the use of internal models.
-The Basel Committee has also removed the internal model for operational risk, which SEB currently uses, from the regulatory capital framework as well the option to use the Advanced-Internal Ratings-Based ("IRB") approach for exposures to financial institutions and large corporates.
+The Basel Committee has also removed the internal model for operational risk, which SEB currently uses, from the regulatory capital framework as well the as option to use the Advanced-Internal Ratings-Based ("IRB") approach for exposures to financial institutions and large corporates.
 Where the IRB approach is retained, minimum levels are applied on the probability of default and for other input parameters.
-In addition, the Basel Committee is introducing an output floor, based on the revised standardised approaches, meaning that riskweighted assets generated by internal models cannot in aggregate fall below 72.5 per cent. of the risk-weighted assets computed by the standardised approaches.
-The new Basel IV framework was initially proposed to be implemented by 1st January, 2022 with a five year gradual phase-in of the output floor.
-However, on 27th March, 2020, the Basel Committee's oversight body endorsed changes to this implementation timeline.
-The implementation date was deferred by one year to 1st January, 2023 and the transitional arrangements for the output floor was extended by one year to 1st January, 2028.
+In addition, the Basel Committee is introducing an output floor, based on the revised standardised approaches, meaning that risk-weighted assets generated by internal models cannot in aggregate fall below 72.5 per cent. of the risk-weighted assets computed by the standardised approaches.

 On 27th October, 2021, the European Commission released a proposal for the implementation of Basel IV into EU legislation.
-The EU-level negotiations were finalised in December 2023, and a vote to pass the reforms was taken in the European Parliament on 24th April, 2024.
-The new rules are applicable as of 1st January, 2025, with a five-year phase-in period of the output floor, which then would reach its steady state calibration of 72.5 per cent. by 1st January, 2030.
+EU-level negotiations were finalised in December 2023 and the European Council adopted the new rules on 30th May, 2024.
+The new rules are applicable as of 1st January, 2025.
+There will be a five-year gradual phase-in of the output floor, which then would reach its steady state calibration of 72.5 per cent. by 1st January, 2030.
 For the purpose of output floor calculations, unrated investment grade corporates will receive a risk weight of 65 per cent. instead of 100 per cent. until 31st December, 2032.
-The European Commission will continue to monitor implementation in other major countries.
-Regarding market risk, the Commission is empowered to adopt delegated acts for the purpose of postponing the application date if needed due to level playing field considerations.
+On 24th July, 2024, the European Commission adopted a delegated act that will postpone the date of application of the new rules for market risk by one year (i.e. until 1st January, 2026).
 When implemented into EU legislation, these measures could result in an increase in SEB's capital requirements.